AlberteElholm/Just-Dance-Project/README.md

 1. Download this repository.
 2. Download Just dance 2 for the Wii.
 3. Download Felk's version of Dolphin emulator https://github.com/Felk/dolphin.
 Under releases -> Assets.
-THere should be a file named dolphin-scripting-preview4-x64.7z
+There should be a file named dolphin-scripting-preview4-x64.7z

 # Initial setup:
 1. Open config from this repository in a code editor such as VSCode.